pak3nuh/hollywood/doc/research/Deliverables.md

 ## V0.1.1

-- Implement the serialization strategies
+- Implement one serialization strategy.
+The most versatile one.
 - Make proxy prototype that works with serialized messages
   - This is not mailboxes
   - Introduce a proxy exclusive endpoint where all inbound communication flows